yuanchenyang/personal-website/symmetry.md

 $$F$$ will become block diagonal after a change of coordinates.
 This comes from us being able to write the representation $$\rho$$ as a direct sum of irreducible representations.
-We will not formally prove this and refer readers to Section 4 of [Gatermann and Parrilo](sos-symmetry-paper).
+We will not formally prove this and refer readers to Section 4 of [Gatermann and Parrilo][sos-symmetry-paper].
 An important consequence of this transformation is that the optimization variable matrix
 $$X$$ is replaced with smaller individual blocks, thus reducing the size of the problem.